Gironde: History

 Gironde is one of the original 83 departments created during the French Revolution on 4 March 1790.
 It was created from parts of the former provinces of Guyenne and Gascony.

 From 1793 to 1795, the department's name was changed to Bec-d'Ambès to avoid the association with the Girondist political party of the French Revolution.

 In July 2022, Gironde was affected by large wildfires.

 Geography

 Gironde is part of the current region of Nouvelle-Aquitaine and is surrounded by the departments of Landes, Lot-et-Garonne, Dordogne and Charente-Maritime and the Atlantic Ocean on the west.
-With an area of 10,000 km2, Gironde is the largest department in metropolitan France.
+With an area of 10,000 km2, Gironde is the largest department in metropolitan France, and the second-largest in entire France.
+Its size is larger than Lebanon or the province of Banten.
 If overseas departments are included, however, Gironde's land area is dwarfed by the 83,846 km2 of French Guiana.

 Gironde is well known for the Côte d'Argent beach which is Europe's longest, attracting many surfers to Lacanau each year.
 It is also the birthplace of Jacques-Yves Cousteau who studied the sea and all forms of life in water.

 The Great Dune of Pyla in Arcachon Bay near Bordeaux is the tallest sand dune in Europe.